timpaul/govuk-prototype-generator/README.md

 # govuk-prototype-generator

-Use ChatGPT to specify pages that follow the GOV.UK Design System
+Use ChatGPT to build web pages that follow the GOV.UK Design System

 ## Step 1: Get and set an OpenAI API Key